k8s-team/asynql/CONTRIBUTING.md

 7. Run `mypy` to ensure that types are correct
 8. Run `flake8` to ensure that style is correct
 9. Run `doc8` to ensure that docs are correct
+10. Run `safety` to ensure that there are no insecure dependencies